Transport, dress code and ID

 At the start of your employment, if you are working in a branch or admin centre, you will be asked to bring in your original documents for further verification as required by the Home Office.
 If you are joining remotely you will be asked to provide your original documents for further verification when there is an opportunity to do this, in line with the relevant measures in place.

 UK/ EU ID Documentation Requirements:

-1. Passport — we can accept in date and expired UK or EEA passports, that are within 6 months of the expiry date.
+1. Passport — we can accept in date and expired UK passports.
 If you don't have a passport, please provide your National Insurance card AND long birth certificate (birth certificates must be issued within 12 months of birth).

-2. Right to Work Documentation - any documents that prove you have the right to work in the UK (e.g. residence permit).
+2. Right to Work Documentation - any documents that prove you have the right to work in the UK (e.g. residence permit) or provision of a share code for online right to work checks.
 If you have less than 6 weeks left on your current visa, please bring evidence of your application for a new visa to your interview.
 We cannot accept a Driving Licence as proof of Right to Work.

 3. Proof of Address dated within the last 3 months - we can't accept online statements; mobile phone bills; bank account opening letters or Monzo statements